British Columbia Temporary Operating Permits

 unknown

-Nevertheless, the basics of these permits can be gleaned from the Motor Vehicle Act Regulations, which state that a permit cannot be issued for a period in excessive of 15 days while the fees for a passenger vehicle is "the greater of $4/day or $12" - meaning the minimum for a one day permit is going to be $12 (so you might as well get it for 3 days).
+The basics of current format of permits can be gleaned from the Motor Vehicle Act Regulations, which state that a permit cannot be issued for a period in excessive of 15 days while the fees for a passenger vehicle is "the greater of $4/day or $12" - meaning the minimum for a one day permit is going to be $12 (so you might as well get it for 3 days).

 1997 - 2020